 - 1. What is the treatment goal for dissociative identity disorder?
 How is it achieved? - 2.
 What are the treatment options for dissociative amnesia and depersonalization/depersonalization disorder?

-In this module, we discussed the dissociative disorders of Dissociative Identity Disorder, presentation, epidemiology, comorbidity, etiology, and treatment approaches.
+In this module, we discussed the dissociative disorders of Dissociative Identity Disorder, Dissociative Amnesia, and Depersonalization/Derealization Disorder in terms of their clinical presentation, epidemiology, comorbidity, etiology, and treatment approaches.